 - 4.83.1 A presbytery must consider grant and loan applications made to General Assembly committees by congregations and forward approved applications to the appropriate committee for its consideration.
-Such applications must be made on the prescribed form. - 4.83.2 After a congregation has received grants from the Ministry Development Committee for ten years, a presbytery cannot approve a further application for a grant from this committee, but must forward it to the committee: - a) for its information; and - b) if presbytery considers the circumstances of the congregation may warrant it, with a recommendation that the committee consider approving a special grant under its regulation 18.
+Such applications must be made on the prescribed form. - 4.83.2 After a congregation has received grants from the Ministry Development Committee for ten consecutive years, a presbytery cannot approve a further application for a grant from this committee, but may bring any such application to the General Assembly for evaluation.